Most "SEO packages" are a waste of money on a broken site.

 A free, human audit.
 No sign-up.

-I run real website audits for UK small business owners.
+Get a real website audit for your UK small business.
 Send me your site and your goal.
-Two working days later you get back a short PDF telling you what is actually broken, and which three fixes will move the needle.
+In 48 hours, you'll receive a short PDF showing what's broken and the three fixes that will move the needle.

-Not a 600-issue spreadsheet from a tool.
-Not a sales pitch in disguise.
+No 600-issue spreadsheets.
+No sales pitch in disguise.
 Just the bits that matter, in plain English.

 Free.
 UK based.
 Done by hand, not by software.